smaslennikov/packages/README.md

 Follow instructions [in the INSTALL.md](INSTALL.md).

 ## Testing procedure

+### Ubuntu

+Building these packages requires installing some of their dependencies, so as I build them in Travis CI, I install them all.
+That means that Travis won't pass unless all packages install successfully.
+Consider this **my testing apparatus: Travis CI's Ubuntu 16.04**.

+## CentOS

 I use GPG on a regular basis and primarily use CentOS.
 Whatever issues arise will be fixed as they're introduced.